apigee-labs/transicator/README.md

 So to sum it up, clients of transicator should do the following:

-1) Download a snapshot for the scopes in which they are interested
+1) Download a snapshot for the selectors in which they are interested

 2) Store the snapshot somewhere locally